Injured in a Bicycle Accident?

 - Avoid a car’s blind spot while approaching from behind or while waiting at a traffic signal

-Dozens of cyclists are killed on South Carolina roadways every year.
+Dozens of bicyclists are injured in Rhode Island every year.
 If you or a loved one has been injured while riding a bicycle due to the negligence or recklessness of another, you have the right to file a claim for damages.
-The money you recover can help to cover expensive medical bills, make up for lost income while you recover from your injuries, and compensate you for the emotional stress of the bicycle accident and your injuries.
+The money you recover can help to cover expensive medical bills, make up for lost income while you recover from your injuries, and compensate you for the emotional stress of the bike crash and your injuries.

-At Marin and Barrett, Inc., Charleston Bike Crash Lawyer Matthew Marin has seen first-hand how an accident can turn your life upside-down.
+At Marin and Barrett, Inc., our Providence personal injury lawyers including Attorney Matthew Marin, Attorney Kensley Barrett, and Attorney Nicholas Parrillo have seen first-hand how an accident can turn your life upside-down.
 We’re here to help you assert your legal rights and recover the money you deserve.
-Call us 24/7 at (843) 642-2449 for a free, no obligation case review and consultation.
+Don’t delay, there is a limited amount of time to file a personal injury claim and recover and if you wait too long to pursue a claim you may be barred by Rhode Island’s statute of limitations.
+Call us 24/7 for a free, no obligation case review and initial consultation.
+We can help you secure a fair settlement for your claim.

-To Learn More About Your Rights and Receive a Free Initial Consultation from a Charleston Bicycle Accident Attorney, Contact us 24/7 at (843) 642-2449
+To Learn More About Your Rights and Receive a Free Initial Consultation from local Rhode Island Personal Injury Attorneys, Contact us 24/7 at 401-298-9116

 YOU ONLY PAY IF WE WIN